Marta (footballer): Orlando Pride

-Ahead of the 2022 season, Marta was named captain following the offseason departure of Ashlyn Harris.
-She suffered an ACL tear in her left knee on March 26 during the second game of the 2022 NWSL Challenge Cup and was placed on the club's season-ending injury list after surgery.
+Marta signed a one-year contract with the option of a second year heading into the 2021 season.
+She had four goals and three assists in the 2021 NWSL season, where the Pride placed eighth and did not advance into the playoffs.
+Ahead of the 2022 season, Marta was named captain following the off-season departure of Ashlyn Harris.
+She suffered an ACL tear in her left knee on 26 March during the second game of the 2022 NWSL Challenge Cup and was placed on the club's season-ending injury list before surgery.
+On 21 December, Marta signed a two-year contract to stay with the Pride through the 2024 season.